iVuDang/The-Odin-Project-Rock-Paper-Scissors/README.md

 })
 ```

-* Can import and use icons from script to kit.fontawesome, and using i class to reference to the icon ref.
+* Learned about using premade icons from kit.fontawesome, and using i class to reference to that icon.
 ```
   <script src="https://kit.fontawesome.com/4d18f3cb78.js" crossorigin="anonymous"></script>

   <i class="fas fa-fire-alt"> </br> Fire </i>
 ```

-* Principle of must create the element in JavaScript, and then reference to HTML by document.getElementById, and then append the JavaScript element to the HTML element
+* Principle of creating an element in JavaScript, and then referencing to HTML by document.getElementById, and then appending the JavaScript element to the HTML element
 ```
 let para = document.createElement('p');
 para.textContent = 'Hey, I\'m red.';